kulturwunsch/Kultur-API-for-WP/readme.txt

 It currently includes the following functions:

 * Manage categories for events
-* Manage imparting areas
+* Manage imparting Areas
+* Manage partners
-* Include both in Contact Form 7 as dynamic fields
+* Include categories and areas in Contact Form 7 as dynamic fields
-* Fetch both via API (at the moment from WUNSCH.events only)
+* Fetch all of them via API (at the moment from WUNSCH.events only)

 Also some new features are planned: